SitecoreSupport/Sitecore.Support.76398/readme.md

 # Sitecore.Support.76398
-Fixes the versions comparison issue in the CheckRevision processor
+This patch fixes the versions comparison issue in the `CheckRevision` processor.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.76398/blob/master/LICENSE).